wkasdorp/new-vm-with-domain-join/README.md

 * Added support for managed disks.
 * Automatically use correct disk SKU (Standard or Premium) depending on VM Size.
 * Optional autoshutdown schedule for each VM, set for 11:00 PM, UTC.
+* Breaking change: no parameter for a storage account.

 ### Features